stilldavid/userland-book/literary_environment/index.md

 pattern, what's known as a _regular expression_, a cumbersome phrase frequently shortened to regex.

-There's a lot of theory about what makes a regular expression.
+There's a lot of theory about what makes up a regular expression.
 Fortunately, very little of it matters to the short version that will let you get useful stuff done.
 The short version is that a regex is like using wildcards in the shell to match groups of files, but with more magic.